 2014 is projected at 3.0%.

-the U.S. Growth prospects for this industry can be deduced from the
+in the U.S. Growth prospects for this industry can be deduced

-indicators to the performances in the recent past.
-In the fourth
+from the indicators to the performances in the recent past.
+In

-quarter of 2012, industrial production in the United States rose by
+the fourth quarter of 2012, industrial production in the United

-an annual rate of 1.0% while manufacturing output increased by
+States rose by an annual rate of 1.0% while manufacturing output

-over year while new machinery orders witnessed a 3.1% decline in
+year over year while new machinery orders witnessed a 3.1%

-the same period.
-Machinery order backlogs at the end of the quarter
+decline in the same period.
+Machinery order backlogs at the end

 Shipments for construction and industrial machinery rose by 37.6%